openedx/edx-platform/doc/public/course_data_formats/course_xml.rst

   When this content should be shown to students.
 Note that anyone with staff access to the course will always see everything.

 `showanswer`
   When to show answer.
-Values: never, attempted, answered, closed.
+Values: never, attempted, answered, closed, finished, past_due, always.
 Default: closed.
 Optional.
     - `never`: never show answer
     - `attempted`: show answer after first attempt
     - `answered` : this is slightly different from `attempted` -- resetting the problems makes "done" False, but leaves attempts unchanged.